JonathanTannous/teaching-react/README.md

 The skills learned here are directly applicable to the Mr. Math portal frontend development.

+Please do not write any CSS.
+All styling should be done with Tailwind.

 ## Instructions

 - Fork this repo and clone it to your machine